Before, I took my coffee sweet — now I like it black.

 You see your body and know your thoughts.

-So you are neither the body nor the mind.
+So it seems you are neither the body nor the mind.

 But what, then, is the seen?